 Learn more about hatsumode and oshogatsu in our article about Japanese New Year Traditions!

-While Japan may be seen by many as the nation of green tea, make no mistake Japan is also a coffee drinker's paradise.
-The most popular drink in the world after water, coffee can be found absolutely everywhere in Japan, from convenience stores and vending machines to tiny shops run by coffee purists who sell some of the most expensive and rare coffees in the world.
-Visitors to Japan should not miss the opportunity to sample a cup of one of Japan’s drip coffees which is the preferred method of brewing across the country.
+While Japan may be seen by many as the nation of green tea, make no mistake, Japan is also a coffee drinker's paradise.
+The most popular drink in the world after water, coffee can be found absolutely everywhere in Japan, from convenience stores and vending machines to tiny shops run by coffee purists who sell some of the most expensive and rare coffee beans in the world.
+Visitors to Japan should not miss the opportunity to sample a cup of one of Japan’s drip coffees, which is one of the preferred methods of brewing across the country.

 The grandfather of Japanese alcoholic drinks, nihonshu, or sake as it is known outside Japan, is a rice wine that is made from rice, rice koji, and water.
 It is believed that sake is the oldest alcoholic drink in Japan and there is evidence of sake consumption dating back to the third century!

 Much like the growth of Japanese whisky, Japanese craft beer has also experienced a real boom in recent years.
-There are now many different craft beer pubs dotted around the country that offer some fantastic Japanese interpretations on beers such as IPAs and stouts but also some truly unique Japanese flavors such as beers brewed with sakura or yuzu!
+There are now many different craft beer pubs dotted around the country that offer some fantastic Japanese interpretations of beers such as IPAs and stouts but also some truly unique Japanese flavors such as beers brewed with sakura or yuzu!
+Read all about the must-try beer in Japan in our Japanese Beer Guide.

 In 2014, the world of whisky experienced a shock when, for the first time in history, a Scottish whisky was defeated and a Japanese whisky was named the best in the world.
 Japan takes its whisky very seriously indeed and this can be seen with the wide and varied selection of local brands available.
 For those who are very interested in the process, the major Japanese distilleries also offer guided tours and sampling!